-A animated video combines clear and dynamic visuals (such as infographics) with a voice-over.
-It's useful for explaining complex information, breaking down structures or concepts.
-Avoid it when moving images don't add value; in that case, consider combining text with images or using an audio-only approach.
+A animated video combines clear and dynamic visuals (such as infographics) with a voicecomplex information, breaking down structures or concepts, and demonstrating inter-relations and evolution.
+Use it to engage students and convey emotion.
+Avoid it when moving images don't add value; in that case, images or using an audio-only approach.
+Combine it with text, images or a voice-over.